constantoine/totp-rs/README.md

 ### serde

-With optional feature "serde", library-defined types `Totp` and `Algorithm` and will be Deserialize-able and Serialize-able.
+With optional feature "serde", library-defined types `Totp`, `Algorithm` and `Secret` will be Deserialize-able and Serialize-able.

 ### gen_secret